digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 Lock ID Allocation
 """"""""""""""""""

-Exclusive application level locks are identified by a 30 bit integer lock id which is allocated based on a scope name and counter.
+Exclusive application-level locks are identified by a 30-bit integer lock id which is allocated based on a scope name and counter.

 The lock counter differentiates locks used in Canton from each other, depending on their usage.
 The scope name ensures the uniqueness of the lock id for a given lock counter.
 The allocation process generates a unique lock id by hashing and truncating the scope and counter to 30 bits.